Navy intercepts 'suspicious' boat in Palk Bay | Law-Order

 The boat was observed by the Indian Navy ship on patrol in Palk Bay near the India Sri Lanka International Maritime Boundary Line (IMBL) in the early hours of Friday.

-The Navy's statement came in the backdrop of reports and allegations that an Indian fishermen sustained injuries after it opened fire.
+The Navy's statement came in the backdrop of reports and allegations that an Indian fisherman sustained injuries after it opened fire.

 ''Despite repeated warnings the boat did not stop.
 The (Navy) ship, as per standard operating procedures, fired warning shots to stop the boat.
 One of the crew onboard the suspicious boat is reported to have sustained an injury.'' ''The injured person was administered first aid by the ship and evacuated by an Indian Navy Chetak helicopter to INS Parandu at Ramnad and has been shifted to the Government Hospital, Ramanathapuram for further medical management.
 His condition is reported to be stable,'' a Defence PRO tweet said, without elaborating.